 Insomnia is sleep disorder where the sufferer is unable to fall asleep or stay asleep for a healthy amount of time.
-Insomniacs may have continuous trouble falling asleep, and once sleep occurs, may wake up multiple times or wake up extremely early and be unable to fall back asleep.
-Over a long period of time, Insomnia can cause physical and mental fatigue, as well as double vision and hallucinations.
-Insomnia may also be a sign or symptom of a other mental or physical issues.
+Insomniacs may have continuous trouble falling asleep, and once sleep occurs, may wake up multiple times or wake up extremely early and be unable to fall back to sleep.
+Over a long period of time, insomnia can cause physical and mental fatigue.
+Insomnia may also be a sign or symptom of other mental or physical issues.

 There are three different types of Insomnia.
 They are:

 Transient insomnia which is similar to sleep deprivation and consists of trouble sleeping for no more than 7 days in a row

 Acute (short-term or stress related) insomnia which consists of lack of sleep for up to 30 days at one time

 Chronic insomnia, which lasts for longer than a month and can be accompanied by more severe symptoms such as double vision, fatigue, or hallucinations.

 Symptoms & signs of the effects of insomnia

 - Inability to concentrate

 Causes of insomnia

 Insomnia can be caused by physical or mental health conditions.